-- Conjunctive Use Project: Expect to issue a notice of intent (NOI) for an Environmental Impact Report in Spring 2024 for expanding surface water use within the SLVWD's jurisdiction and potentially with SVWD. - Loch Lomond Feasibility Study's RFP is expected to be released in December 2023 to determine the best utilization of the SLVWD's 313 acre-foot Loch Lomond allotment.
+- Conjunctive Use Project: Expect to issue a notice of intent (NOI) for an Environmental Impact Report in Spring 2024 for expanding surface water use within the SLVWD's jurisdiction and potentially with SVWD. - Loch Lomond Feasibility Study expected to be released in August 2023 to determine the best utilization of the SLVWD's 313 AF Loch Lomond allotment.